ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 3. It is important that they be simple to create in context of a containing resource.
 4. The lifecycle of the resources are managed outside ARM (e.g. agent based discovery).
 5. They are very common and would incur a performance overhead on the system (for example by cluttering the indices and GET resources calls)

-**Objects should be JSON-only resources if:**

-1. They do not need to be addressed independently by HTTP verbs
-2. Logically should be managed with their container

 **Comparison of Tracked Resources and proxy only Resources**